-The presence of a lump, or mass, on the gums can be indicative of several different conditions.
-An infection, such as a bacterial infection or localized abscess, can present as a mass on the gums.
-Oral cancers or tumors of the teeth or jaw are rarer causes of a mass on the gums.
+The presence of a lump, or mass, on the gums can be caused by several different conditions.
+It may be felt as a bump or hard or soft lump anywhere on the gums.
+An infection, such as a bacterial infection or localized abscess, can appear as a mass on the gums.
+Oral cancers (gum or mouth cancer) or tumors of the teeth or jaw are rarer causes of a mass on the gums.
+A cyst of the jaw is also a possible cause of a lump or mass on the gums.
 Traumatic injuries and canker sores are some of the more common causes of a mass on the gums.
 Sometimes, the hormonal changes of pregnancy can cause a small lump or bump to form near the gum line, known as a pyogenic granuloma or granuloma gravidarum.

 Causes of Lump or Mass on Gums

 An abscessed tooth is an infection within a tooth that has spread to the root.
 Symptoms of an abscessed tooth may include pain, swelling, tenderness, redness, and the presence of a pus-filled lesion on the gum.
 A dental professional diagnoses an abscessed tooth and dental X-rays may be required.
 An abscessed tooth is treated with a root canal.